 A family who live in Whitley, Reading, were delighted when their application was approved for a travel pod for their 6 year old son.

-Ubaydah’s mother said “I cannot really express my gratitude in words to this charity for how easy the application process was compared to other charities to how fast the response was and how quickly they followed through with the grant for the special needs travel bed for our son.
+Ubaydah’s mother said “I cannot really express by gratitude in words to h charity for how easy the application process was compared to other charities to how fast the response was and how quickly they followed through with the grant for the special needs travel bed for our son.

 Usually applying to charities is a long process and a mound of paperwork so it was so refreshing to see such a different approach and quick, positive response.